 Major Bunny Colvin comes up with a pretty interesting plan in season 3 of The Wire.
 Faced with the drug trade sprawling over more and more of his streets, as well as an increasing pressure to get crime rates down, what plan does he come up with?
 Legalize drugs.
 More specifically, he sets up three "safe zones" in his district and makes a deal with the dealers: if they move all their trade there, the police won't touch them.
 And it works.
 Dangerous street corners are cleared for ordinary people and his men can focus on fighting crime more concretely, as opposed to making endless futile drug raids.
 Crime goes down 14%.
 But in the end, The Wire is too naturalistic for such a Zany Scheme to be workable: once his superiors find out about the whole thing, "Hamsterdam" is shut down, Colvin is disgraced and the streets return to normal.
 Major Rawls even comments that his plan was brilliant - insane and illegal, but brilliant.

 Firefly The crew of Serenity practically does this for a living.
-The maneuver "Crazy Ivan" is called that for a reason, jumping onto a moving train is risky enough when it's not a hyper-fast futuristic train, injecting yourself with adrenaline to stay conscious long enough to call for help can be suicide, fighting off about thirty seasoned fighters with a bunch of prostitutes needs no explanation, and even Jayne didn't think it was possible to get Mal out of Niska's skyplex.
+The maneuver "Crazy Ivan" is called that for a reasonnote This reason has less to do with this trope and more to do with Cold War Soviet subs playing sonar tag with their NATO counterparts, jumping onto a moving train is risky enough when it's not a hyper-fast futuristic train, injecting yourself with adrenaline to stay conscious long enough to call for help can be suicide, fighting off about thirty seasoned fighters with a bunch of prostitutes needs no explanation, and even Jayne didn't think it was possible to get Mal out of Niska's skyplex.

 One Zits storyline started off with Jeremy volunteering to work as a receptionist at his Dad's office for a bit.
 Walt says it's just crazy enough to work while Connie only agreed with the first three words of that line.
 It did ultimately work out.